Subscribe Today -- It's Free!

 "Bookstore Tourism" concept taps into this thirst for literary

 adventure.
-It's a new grassroots travel niche that encourages book lovers to
+It's a new grassroots travel niche that encourages book lovers to plan

-otherwise have an opportunity to visit.
+opportunity to visit.

 The benefits of Bookstore Tourism are enormous: